thavlik/vpn-operator/README.md

     # knowing if the credentials are valid.
     skip: false

-    # Amount of time that can elapse before verification is failed.
+    # Amount of time that can elapse before verification will fail.
     timeout: 1m30s

     # You can configure periodic verification here.
 It's not terribly